sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  - [R-software: A Newer Tool in Epidemiological Data Analysis by Dr Amir Maroof Khan(Department of Community Medicine, University College of Medical Sciences and GTB Hospital, Delhi, India)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3612300/)
 - [Analysis of Epidemiological Data Using R and Epicalc by Prof.(Prince of Songkla University, Thailand)](https://cran.r-project.org/doc/contrib/Epicalc_Book.pdf)

-When we do a Google Scholar search on `epidemiology and r` we fine over
+When we do a Google Scholar search on [`epidemiology and r`](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=epidemiology+and+r&btnG=) we fine over three million articles however when we do the same search with other key words like ARIMA (18 hu

 ## V. Conclusion